-- (i) surgery on pairs of Y-links $\{G_i, G'i\}$, where G_i and G'i can be lifted to Y-links in \tilde{N} with oppositely oriented trivalent vertices and which have leaves on the same three distinct components, and - (ii) surgeries on individual Y-links G_j with at least two leaves on the same component.
+- (i) surgery on pairs of Y-links $\{G_i, G'i\}$ , where $G_i$ and $G'i$ can be lifted to Y-links in $\widetilde{N}$ with oppositely oriented trivalent vertices and which have leaves on the same three distinct components, and - (ii) surgeries on individual Y-links $G_j$ with at least two leaves on the same component.

-In case (ii) it is easy to see that surgery on G_j does not change the surgery equivalence class since we can undo the Borromean part of the Y-link by crossing changes, using the second part of Lemma 5.2, on the two rings attached to the same component of L.
+In case (ii) it is easy to see that surgery on $G_j$ does not change the surgery equivalence class since we can undo the Borromean part of the Y-link by crossing changes, using the second part of Lemma 5.2, on the two rings attached to the same component of L.

-Thus it remains to show that the effect of surgery on a pair of Y-links G, G'with leaves on the same three distinct components of \tilde{L} does not change the surgery equivalence class of L. First of all we can consider the case where G is an inverse of G' in the sense of [3, Theorem 3.2].
+Thus it remains to show that the effect of surgery on a pair of Y-links G, G' with leaves on the same three distinct components of $\widetilde{L}$ does not change the surgery equivalence class of L. First of all we can consider the case where G is an inverse of G' in the sense of [GGP, Theorem 3.2].
 In this case a surgery on G and G' does not change L at all.
-For any other G we can assume that there is a homotopy in N from G to an inverse of G' which is stationary on the leaves of G. Such a homotopy is a sequence of isotopies in N - L together with (i) crossings of an edge of G and a component of L and (ii) crossings of an edge of G. It suffices to show that these two types of crossings do not change the surgery equivalence class of the G surgery on L.
+For any other G we can assume that there is a homotopy in N from G to an inverse of G' which is stationary on the leaves of G. Such a homotopy is a sequence of isotopies in N-L together with (i) crossings of an edge of G and a component of L and (ii) crossings of an edge of G with a leaf of G. It suffices to show that these two types of crossings do not change the surgery equivalence class of the G surgery on L.